atgreen/green-orb/README.md

 # Action Details

-## Sending messages to messaging platforms
+## Sending notifications to messaging platforms

+The channel type `notify` is for sending messages to popular messaging platforms.

 `orb-ag` uses `shoutrrr` for sending notifications.
 Use the following URL formats for these different services.
 Additional details are